 Air conditioning is practically essential for survival in the summer months.
 It doesn’t take long to realize when your home’s air conditioning isn’t working correctly on a hot day.
 Even if your house is being cooled, it can be concerning when your HVAC system behaves strangely.

 Have you ever noticed your AC is constantly running?
 Sure, it’s cool and comfortable, but it’s wasting electricity by not shutting off now and then.
-Let’s look at why your AC is constantly running and
+Let’s look at why your AC fan is always running and what you can do about it.

 Your thermostat is more than just a device where you set the temperature; it also senses whether the room has gotten cool enough to shut off the AC.
 If the thermostat can no longer accurately tell the temperature or relay information to the HVAC system, it may need to be repaired or replaced.